Bira/octopus-carnival/_posts/2022-12-20-daggerburg-goblins.md

 **Daggerburg Tactics** replaces the generic Goblin Tactics trait.
 When a creature with this is missed by a melee attack, the attacker grants combat advantage to them in this next turn.
-Daggerburg goblins are more aggressive than usual.

 ### Battle Worg